top of page

 AVT strategies can easily be incorporated into any activity or routine and could benefit any child to help with attention skills, listening skills, receptive and expressive language skills, etc. – however, it is the BEST approach for kids with hearing loss to develop spoken language.

-One difference between speech-language therapy and AVT is the amount of parent coaching.
+One difference between speech-language therapy and AVT is the amount of parent coaching used in AVT.
 Many of my sessions, especially when working with babies and young infants, focus on coaching the parent to be the child’s primary facilitator rather than solely teaching the child.
 The parent is an active participant in ALL AVT sessions under the guidance of an auditory verbal therapist – parents need to learn to advocate for their child before their child can advocate for themselves.
-Read more about parent coaching in AVT here.

 Learning to listen is the basis for learning to talk.